ian-coccimiglio/imsight/README.md

 ## Ian's Imaging Insights
-Offering tests and views in biological imaging
+Presenting thoughts, benchmarks and a quantitative perspective into biological imaging

 ## License